fhermans27/scRNAseq-tooth-atlas/README.md

 periodontal_integrated$Split_Clusters_2 <- Idents(periodontal_integrated)
 ```

-## Removal of background/ambient RNA using SoupX
+## Removal of background or ambient RNA using SoupX
 ```
 #Change from integrated to RNA, otherwise next command will fail
 DefaultAssay(incisors_integrated) <- "RNA"